niki4810/react-multiselect/README.md

 # react-multiselect
-A simple multiselect react component
+A simple multiselect react component [Still in dev mode]

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).